 Are you an Ecumenical Catholic or a Roman Catholic?
 Take the test HERE.

-Emmaus ECC seeks to provide an inclusive and welcoming Catholic Community, sharing the richness of the Catholic faith
+Emmaus ECC seeks to provide an inclusive and welcoming Community, sharing the richness of the Catholic faith

-open to a progressive Catholic theology, available and accessible regardless of age, race, national origin, religious affiliation, gender or sexual orientation, and welcoming all regardless of differing abilities.
+open to a progressive theology, available and accessible regardless of age, race, national origin, religious affiliation, gender or sexual orientation, and welcoming all regardless of differing abilities.
 We desire to provide a source for deepening an individual's personal commitment to the life, teachings, and spirit of Jesus through prayer, study and mutual support.
 We also seek to be engaged in social justice outreach rooted in Christian gospel values, interacting with

 the wider community.
 We are a gay friendly community.

 We are happy to welcome those who have no Church to call their own, who have left a Church or never belonged to a Church.
 Come where we believe what we pray, and where we seek not only to be comforted by God, but to be challenged by the Good News, the Gospel of Christ.